madhunm/blitzbox2561cj125/README.md

 1 second serial TTL<br/>
 USB programming interface with PL2303SA (Tunerstudio)<br/>

-all in/outputs can be programmed different
+all in/outputs can be defined different in firmware

 [Link to the original speeduino project](https://www.speeduino.com "speeduino homepage")